 Are you self-aware enough to recognize others' impact on you?
 Do you have empathy and emotional intelligence?

 The tricky part: This essay needs to be about YOU, not the other person.
-Many students write beautiful tributes to mentors/parents/friends—but the essay still needs to reveal your character, not theirs.
+Many students write tributes—but the essay still needs to reveal your character.

 ⚠️ Caution: Least Popular Prompt

-Only ~3% of students choose this prompt, and for good reason—it's the hardest to execute well.
+Only ~3% choose this prompt—it's the hardest to execute well.
 Don't choose it unless you have a genuinely surprising story of gratitude.
-"My mom supported me" or "My teacher inspired me" won't cut it.

 Personal Growth or New Understanding